 Evolving a design system

-Design: I’ve designed custom tools and iterated DS components—always ensuring WCAG compliance and working closely with a developer to translate designs into code.
+Design custom tools and components—always ensuring WCAG compliance and working closely with developers to translate designs into code.

-Content strategy: I’ve written component documentation, design guidelines, and DS process documents.
+Helped determine the CFPB DS’s templated content structure.
+Write component documentation, design guidelines, and process documents.

 Connect with people who reference and contribute

-Research also clarified that the DS lacked a vision.
-Articulating what the DS is and what it is not has helped us decide how to maintain and evolve it.
+Research also clarified that the system lacked a vision.
+Articulating what the system is and what it is not has helped us decide how to maintain and evolve it.

 I conducted and synthesized research to understand user needs.

-I led the team in activities to capture a DS vision.
+I led the team in activities to capture a CFPB DS vision.

-I created personas of DS user types to surface needs.
+I created personas of user types to surface needs.

 Create a contribution process

-Our team’s product owner and I conducted a competitor analysis and interviewed other federal government agencies to learn how they handle governance.
-This research helped us draft and socialize our own governance policy, which has increased awareness across DS contributors.
+The CFPB DS lacked a clear contribution process.
+My team’s product owner and I conducted a competitive analysis, interviewed other federal government agencies, and created a governance policy, which has increased awareness across CFPB DS contributors.

-Collaborating with our team’s product owner, I wrote and socialized a DS governance policy.
+Collaborating with my team’s product owner, I wrote and socialized a governance policy.

 Build tools to increase efficiency

-The DS expands beyond its documentation site into the spaces where people do their work.
-Our team spots workflow inefficiencies and creates resources and tools to help teams.
+The CFPB DS expands beyond its documentation site into the spaces where people do their work.
+My team spots workflow inefficiencies and creates resources and tools to help teams.

 Custom search tool

-We built a tool that generates a snapshot of CFPB’s site and enables searching for elements such as DS components.
+We built a tool that generates a snapshot of CFPB’s site and enables search of elements such as CFPB DS components.
 The tool has drastically increased team efficiency, eliminating the need for tasks such as manual audits.

-Let’s say research reveals that our DS button component has usability issues.
-A designer could use the tool to search for the button and find what pages it appears on across the CFPB’s site.
-This would help the designer understand the button’s use cases before iterating its design.
+Sample use case: Let’s say research reveals that our button component has usability issues.
+A designer could use the tool to search for the button component and find pages it appears on across the CFPB’s site.
+This would help the designer better understand the button’s use cases before iterating its design.

 Figma library